 - Instructor: Teresa Wagner, MS

-- Who Should Attend: The class is appropriate for anyone who is exposed to clients in pain from pet loss and has a genuine desire to build skill to help them.
+- Who Should Attend: The class is appropriate for anyone who is exposed to clients in pain from pet loss and has a genuine desire to build skills to help them.
 Particularly helpful for veterinary professionals, animal shelter and rescue workers, trainers, behaviorists, animal communicators and other animal care professionals who want to effectively support others through pet loss.
 It is also helpful for counselors and therapists who may want to raise their sensitivity to the issue of animal loss, as well as friends and family members who want to better support their loved ones who are grieving the loss of a beloved animal.

 - Register: Click here to purchase (This link will automatically redirect you to the Animals in our Hearts web site for purchase.)